bagder/http3-explained/en/feature-udp.md

 There are enterprises and other network setups that block UDP traffic on other ports than 53 (used for DNS).
 Others throttle such data in ways that makes QUIC perform worse than TCP based protocols.
-There's no end to what some operators may do.
+There is no end to what some operators may do.

 For the foreseeable future, all use of QUIC-based transports will probably